-The first year, I was very excited about the whole university life.
-I studied as well as partied tons.
+During the first year, I was very excited about the whole university life.
+I studied as well as partied a lot.
 I passed all of my grades.
 I have met a lot of amazing people.
 I had a blast.
-But until the second year, I started failing my classes.
-I studied very hard on the subjects I failed, but I still didn’t pass.
-One day, one of my professors told me if I don’t start passing my classes, I might get kicked out of school.
-I was terrified.
-I kept on working hard on my grades but still failing.
+But until the second year, I started failing my classes and was notified by one of my professors that if I don’t pass my classes, I might get kicked out of school.
+I was terrified and started to doubt myself if I can finish my degree.

-I was sitting alone in my little studio crying.
-I didn’t know what to do.
-I could not tell my parents, cuz they would be disappointed.
-I could not tell my friends, cuz they would think I’m dumb.
+I was sitting alone in my little studio crying because I didn’t know what to do.
+I could not tell my parents, because they would be disappointed.
+I could not tell my friends, because it is embarrassing.
 I told my parents that everything was fine, my grades were good….
-I sat down quietly and realised that I had been ignoring the most important reason.
+I sat down quietly and realized I had been ignoring the most important reason.
 I HATE MY MAJOR!!!
-I didn’t enjoy most of my classes nor subjects.
-I have NO interest in any of them.
-I was thinking, what am I doing?
+I didn’t enjoy most of my classes.
+I have no interest in any one of them.
+I thought, what am I doing?
 What if I “somehow” graduated, am I going to work in something I hate??
-I was very depressed, sad and lost.
+I was depressed, sad, and lost.

 So I decided to find other alternatives.
-I started googling language schools.
-It is my goal to speak 5 languages before I’m 30.
-I was looking into learning Hindi in Mumbai and also was figuring out what I actually want to study at university.
+I started looking for language schools.
+My goal is to speak 5 languages before I’m 30.
+I was looking into learning Hindi in Mumbai and was figuring out what I actually want to study at university.

 Just 4 months before the summer holidays started.
 A friend of a friend told me about Buenos Aires, Argentina.
 He said it is a beautiful city and very affordable to live in.
 Also, Universidad de Buenos Aires offers Spanish classes.
-When my Spanish is at a high enough level, I can enrol in UBA and study there for free.
-After listening to it and doing a bit more research, I was sold.
+When my Spanish is at a high enough level, I can enroll in UBA and study there for free.
+After hearing it and doing a bit more research, I was sold.
 But the hardest part was to tell my parents that I was dropping out.
-I basically told them the truth and told them about Buenos Aires.
-They said I am old enough to make my own decision.
+Luckily they are very understanding and let me venture out into the world.

 And this is how I end up in Buenos Aires, Argentina.
 I’m still living here!
 It’s been a year and a half.
 The best decision I have made.
 I am a lot happier here than I was before.
-Started working online and figuring out ways to become a digital nomad.
+Started working online and learning Spanish.

 I know that there are tons of people struggling to figure out what they want to do in life or just the next couple of years.
 I would say, go with the flow.
 Don’t push yourself to do something you hate or are not interested in.
 Life is too short, try to experiment and take a different path.
 Don’t just follow what society wants.
 Take the first step.
-That might lead you to a happier life or doing something you actually enjoy.
+That might lead you to a happier life or do something you actually enjoy and are proud of.
 You never know until you do it.